alexch/codelikethis/public/projects/markdown_preview.md

 **Then** the text is rendered as styled HTML into the *preview* area

 > Hint: You can use the `marked` library to convert markdown source into styled HTML.
-You can load it like this: `<script src='node_modules/marked/lib/marked.js'>`.
+You can load it like this: `<script src='marked.js'>` since we added `marked.js` to the repository already.
 Alternately, you can use a CDN -- check the [Usage section of Marked's GitHub repo](https://github.com/markedjs/marked) for instructions.

 <!--/box-->